 Loading...

-$ARMALO is not live.
-There is no contract, no presale, and no launch date.
-Armalo is earning the right to launch a token by proving a real onchain agent economy first โ and this page shows exactly where that economy stands today.
+$ARMALO is deployed on Base but not tradeable.
+The contract exists, the supply is locked in treasury, but liquidity is not seeded and there is no presale or launch date.
+Armalo is earning the right to open trading by proving a real onchain agent economy first โ and this page shows exactly where that economy stands today.

 Verified wallets